oiraqi/paradigms/P4-Extensibility/homework.md

 More specifically, the end user shall be able to:
 - input *n* in a text field
-- click a button to start receiving remote screen update each *n* seconds
+- click a button to start receiving remote screen updates each *n* seconds
 - click the same button, whose caption should have changed from *start* to *stop*, to stop receiving remote screen updates

 ### Deliverables